microsoft/BotFramework-WebChat/AdaptiveCards.md

 2. Your JSON is valid yet still does not produce a renderable card, or an unforeseen error occurs.

-In these scenarios, WebChat may show an error card to the end user.
+In these scenarios, WebChat will show an error card to the end user.

 ## Style customization

 ### Overview

-It is important to first understand how [Adaptive Cards separate the concerns of card content vs presentation style](http://adaptivecards.io/documentation/#about-overview).
+It is important to understand how [Adaptive Cards separate the concerns of card content vs presentation style](http://adaptivecards.io/documentation/#about-overview).
 The cards produced by your bot are pure semantic content, and the presentation style is driven by a [Host Configuration](http://adaptivecards.io/documentation/#display-hostconfigschema) JSON structure.
 Style aspects such as font, color and margin sizes are specified in the Host Configuration.
 WebChat is unique in that it is the only Bot Framework channel where the bot developer can customize the look and feel of the channel.
-So, in other channels, the Adaptive Cards Host Configuration is not under the bot developer's control.
+In some channels, the Adaptive Cards host configuration is not under the bot developer's control.

 ### Embedding